River Deep – Mountain High: Other notable covers

 A ten-minute version was recorded by Deep Purple for their 1968 album, The Book of Taliesyn.
 An edited version was released as a single in the United States and reached number 53 in early 1969 and number 42 on the Canadian RPM charts.
 It had a progressive rock sound to it, as Deep Purple had not yet adopted the hard rock sound for which they are most famous.

 Celine Dion covered the song on her 1996 album Falling Into You.
-At first, Phil Spector showed interest in producing the album track, but left the project so Jim Steinman took over as producer.
+At first, Phil Spector showed interest in producing the album track, but left the project; Jim Steinman took over as producer.
 Spector was unimpressed by Steinman's efforts, calling Steinman a "bad clone" of himself.
 Dion had previously performed the song in some of her concerts, as included in her live album Live à Paris, recorded in 1995.

 Amber Riley and Naya Rivera covered the song on episode four ("Duets") of the second season of Fox television show Glee.
 Their version peaked at number 41 on the Billboard Hot 100.

-Christina Aguilera performed the song at the 2021 Rock and Roll Hall of Fame Induction Ceremony.
+Christina Aguilera performed the song at the 2021 Rock and Roll Hall of Fame induction ceremony in tribute to Tina Turner.

+Beyoncé performed a shortened version of the song throughout majority of the Renaissance World Tour (2023) as a tribute to Tina following her death, which occurred a week before the tour began.